What Are Egress Windows?

 Other Requirements for Egress Windows in Basements

 Because basement windows are a way out, they must open from the inside.
-Any screens, grilles or bars need to be taken off from the inside without keys or tools.
+Any screens, grilles or bars need to be removed from the inside without keys or tools.

-It’s also essential that basement windows can open entirely.
+It’s also important that basement windows can open entirely.
 The window sash shouldn’t impede the opening.
 This allows your family to quickly exit—or first responders to quickly enter.

 Local requirements for basement windows may vary.
 Check with Terre Haute building officials to learn more about area guidelines.